 All such superresolution techniques are based on the critical requirement of imaging nanometer-sized single-molecule emitters and on the use of an active control mechanism to produce sparse sub-ensembles.
 For convenience, we refer to these techniques as a group using the inclusive, general term, Single-Molecule Active-Control Microscopy (SMACM).
 In SMACM experiments, structures labeled by an ensemble of photoactivatable fluorophores too dense to be imaged simultaneously are resolved over repeated cycles in each of which only a sparse subset of the fluorophores is activated.
 The final superresolution image is reconstituted from a superposition of single-molecule (low-concentration) images.

 An alternative method for obtaining superresolution is to use STED (Stimulated Emission Depletion Microscopy) invented by Stephan Hell and its variants2, where a donut-shaped beam with a dark hole in the middle is used to quench or turn off the emission of molecules outside the dark region.
 Implemented in a confocal scanning microscope, this method also produces resolution beyond the optical diffraction limit.
-Using our home-built STED microscope, we are exploring what new structures can be observed in various cellular systems.
+Using our home-built STED microscope, we are exploring centriolar protein structures in various cellular systems beyond the diffraction limit..